Unsatisfactory Academic Performance

 Probation and Discretionary Dismissal Process and Procedure

-The first semester on academic probation, the student will be notified by the Graduate Dean and asked to consult with his/her advisor.
+The first semester of unsatisfactory performance will result in the student being placed on academic probation.
+The student will be notified by the Graduate Dean and asked to consult with his/her advisor.
 The notation on the student’s transcripts will indicate that the student is on probation.
-To have the probation notation removed from the transcripts, the student must address the issue that caused the academic probation (i.e. bring GPA to a 3.0 or above, not receive a PRU, or address the issue from the department) within one semester.
-Students who do not address the issue after one semester will have the academic probation notation remain on the transcripts.
+To have the probation notation removed from the transcript, the student must resolve the issue that caused the academic probation (i.e. bring their cumulative GPA to a 3.0 or above, obtain a PRG (satisfactory) grade for research instead of a second PRU, or address the issue from the department) in the subsequent semester.
+Students who do not resolve the issue in the subsequent semester will have the academic probation notation remain on the transcript.

-The second semester on academic probation (not necessarily a consecutive semester) will result in discretionary dismissal.
-The Graduate Dean will notify the student in a timely manner and invite him or her to submit a written remedial plan, including performance milestones and deadlines, to correct the deficiencies that caused or contributed to the student’s unsatisfactory academic progress.
+The second semester on academic probation (not necessarily a consecutive semester) will result in the initiation of a discretionary dismissal process.
+The Graduate Dean will notify the student in a timely manner and invite him or her to consult with his or her advisor and submit a written remedial plan, including performance milestones and deadlines, to correct the deficiencies that caused or contributed to the student’s unsatisfactory progress in coursework and/or research.
 The remedial plan, which must be approved by the student’s faculty advisor and the department head, division or program director, shall be submitted to the Dean no later than 10 business days from the date of official notification to the student of the potential discretionary dismissal.
-If the Dean concludes that the remedial plan is likely to lead to successful completion of all degree requirements within an acceptable time frame, the Dean may halt the discretionary dismissal process and allow the student to continue working toward his or her degree.
-If the Dean concludes that the remedial plan is inadequate, or that it is unlikely to lead to successful completion of all degree requirements within an acceptable time frame, the Dean shall notify the student of his or her discretionary dismissal and inform the student of his or her right to appeal the dismissal as outlined below.
-Students who have a second semester on academic probation will have the academic probation notation remain on the transcripts for the remainder of the academic career.
+If the Dean concludes that the remedial plan is likely to lead to the restoration of satisfactory performance and/or successful completion of all degree requirements within an acceptable time frame, the Dean may halt the discretionary dismissal process and allow the student to continue working toward his or her degree.
+If the Dean concludes that the remedial plan is inadequate, or that it is unlikely to lead to successful completion of all degree requirements within an acceptable time frame, the Dean will notify the student of his or her discretionary dismissal and inform the student of his or her right to appeal the dismissal as outlined below.
+The academic probation notation will remain on the transcript during the time frame of the remedial plan and will be removed if the plan is successful.

 If the student fails to meet the conditions of the remedial plan, the student will be subject to mandatory dismissal.